tomouellette/compbio/README.md

 # Computational biology

-This repository aims to be a compilation of various naive implementations of computational biology methods.
+This repository aims to be a compilation of various implementations of computational biology methods.

 ## Table of contents